jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 A: There's nothing to eat.
 What happens is the sinuses start sagging, especially in men.
 Women, they have the menstrual discharge.
 They have 20% more fat in their bodies, so they absorb more heavy metals.
 They have less toxicity in their brains and in their sinuses.
 They have less discharge from their brain to their sinuses.
 So because women have that fat and we don't, men's sinuses are more abused.
 It's heavy metals.
 So they start sagging.
 And when that happens at night, you're lying on your back, it sags right over your windpipe.
 So it creates snoring because you can't breathe through your nose properly, so you start breathing through your mouth.
 And the sagging is so pronounced, even through the throat, that it causes the snoring.
 So the only thing you can do is sit up, and then you're going to have occasional snoring, but it won't be constant snoring.

-Q: Like a [unintelligible]?
+Q: Like a higher [unintelligible]?

 A: Yeah, sleep at an angle.
 But you're still, you know, you're going to have a slope as long as you're not straight up.
 So it can reduce the snoring, but you can't stop it until all those sinuses are reloaded, if they can be reloaded in your life.

 Q: Any sort of [unintelligible]?
 You know, I do that because I think I have a lot of mucus in my nose.

 A: No, that's mucus discharge.
 You're discharging it out, but usually when that membrane, you clog, there's a lot of dead cells there.
 So there's less elasticity in the sinuses.

-Q: You said it's good to have mucus.

-A: Pardon?

 Q: You said it's good to have mucus.